kipe-io/kipes-sdk/README.md

 ### Advanced Example

-Here is an example of using `KipesBuilder` and sub-builders to create a more advanced stream topology:
+This example demonstrates using `KipesBuilder` and sub-builders to create a more complex stream topology:

 ```java
 JsonSerdeRegistry serdes = topologyTestContext.getJsonSerdeRegistry();